gardener/machine-spec/spec.md

     // Secrets is the map containing necessary credentials for cloud-provider to create the machine.
     // This field is OPTIONAL.
     map<string, bytes> Secrets = 3 [(cmi_secret) = true];

+    // LastKnownState is any additional information (if required) that can used by the plugin.
+    // It can be used by the plugin to recover from the last execution/error state.
+    // Plugin should parse this raw data into it's desired format.
+    // This field is OPTIONAL.
+    bytes LastKnownState = 4;
 }

 message CreateMachineResponse {